 Hari Reed, Research and Co-Editor

 Hari curates the Refugee History site and manages the experts directory.
 She coordinated Refugee History's contribution to the 2017 Being Human festival.
-She is a PhD student at UEA and UK Coordinator of the organisation IMAGINE.
+She is a PhD student at the University of Birmingham.
 Her research explores the ways that grassroots refugee organisations represent refugees creatively and on social media.

 Providing strategic advice and oversight to our activities.

 Dr Jeff Crisp has held senior positions with UNHCR, where he was Head of Policy Development and Evaluation, as well as Refugees International (Senior Director for Policy and Advocacy) and the Global Commission on International Migration (Director of Policy and Research).
 He has also worked as an academic, journalist and in the NGO sector.
 Jeff has first-hand experience of refugee situations throughout the world and has published, lectured and broadcast extensively on humanitarian issues.
 He holds a Masters degree and PhD in African Studies and Political Science from the University of Birmingham.
 He is currently a Research Associate at the Refugee Studies Centre, University of Oxford, an Associate Fellow at Chatham House and Honorary Professor at the School of Global Studies, University of Sussex.